 D. Time Standards for Season Ending Championship Meets (Q1/Q2/Q3)

 (1) In order to facilitate the management of the Championship meets that take place at the end of the short and long course seasons ( i.e. including the Districts, JO’s and the State Meets) MS classifies swimmers into three ability levels by the use of time standards labeled Q1, Q2 and Q3.
-“Q1” the fastest, “Q2” is the next fastest and “Q3’ includes everything slower than “Q2”.
-The Q1 and Q2 standards are “faster than or equal to” standards and the Q3 standard is a “slower than” standard.
+“Q1” the fastest, “Q2” is the next fastest and “Q3’ includes nearly everything slower than “Q2”.

 (2) The Q1, Q2 and Q3 time standards used in MS championship meets are unique to Michigan.
 These time standards may be adjusted from year-to-year to reflect the anticipated number of swimmers in each ability level.
-The time standards are determined by the Technical Planning Committee (See MS Bylaw 7.4.5) Time standards are available on the MS website after the HoD Meeting (October).
+The time standards are determined by the Technical Planning Committee (See MS Bylaw 7.4.5) no later than the annual House of Delegates meeting and such changes, if approved, will take immediately.
+Time standards are available on the MS website after the HoD Meeting (October).

-(3) State Championship(s) Qualifying Standard: Equal to or Faster than Q1
+(3) State Championship(s) Qualifying Standard: Equal to or faster than Q1

 Junior Olympic Qualifying Standard: Equal to or faster than Q2 but slower than Q1

-District Meet(s) Qualifying Standard: Slower than Q3
+District Meet(s) Qualifying Standard: Equal to or faster than Q3, if such exists, but slower than Q2

-E. Amendment of Time Standards

-Any changes to existing Q1, Q2, Q3, A, B, or C time standards shall be made by the Technical Planning Committee ( See Bylaw 7.4.5) no later than the annual House of Delegates meeting and such changes if approved will take effect the following September 1 (approximately the beginning of the next short course season).

 R-3 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

 Location: Pages 17, Meet Announcements